 - Project Year: 2018

 - Project team: Tomoyuki Yokoi, Kimio Suzuki (Visualization), Yuzuru Kamiya (model)

 But can there ever be a 100 per-cent achievement in architecture?
 I only distrust those who take that level of satisfaction in their work.
 All building materials harm the environment in some way, whether in production or transportation or assembly.

 – Kengo Kuma

 Zuisho-Ji Temple (Minato-ku, Tokyo) is the first temple in Tokyo of the Obaku Sect, one of the Zen Buddhist schools brought to Japan by the Priest Ingen during the Edo Period.
 In this project, we rebuilt the priests’ quarters within the temple.

 Designated as jūyō bunkazai or Tangible Cultural Property, close attention was paid to the axis extending from the temple’s repository.
-We developed a design to reflect the arrangement of Chinese temples which highlight orientation and depth.
+We developed a design to reflect the arrangement of Chinese temples, which highlight orientation and depth.

 We placed a U-shaped cloister on the south side of the axis so that the temple could be more accessible to the community.
 At the center of the courtyard is a water pool with a raised stage to encourage people to hold events and performances for the community.

 The building is supported by a combination of steel and wooden frame.
-The wooden joists and louvers on the exterior resonate with each other and create a geometric pattern that highlights the uniqueness of Obaku Sect.
+The wood joists and louvers on the exterior resonate with each other and create a geometric pattern that highlights the uniqueness of Obaku Sect.